 Figure 2.
 Images of stem-group marsupials

 The above images are ordered from most basal to most crownward, but they are of generally limited usefulness and no clear trends in development can be seen.
-Most of the life restorations suggest a generally rodent-like appearance, but the skeletal details included in the above list of synapomorphies are not representative of rodents.
+Most of the life restorations suggest a generally rodent-like appearance, but the skeletal details included in the known synapomorphies are not representative of rodents.

 As in the case of the stem-Theria, some of the stem marsupial fossils have red labels, indicating that they are younger than the metatherian crown group, which appeared in the Early Eocene.
 They represent descendants of ancestors that would have separated from the stem line during or before the Early Eocene.